mohammedmuk/User_Management_System/README.md

   - **Body:**
     ```json
     {
-      "name": "string"  // The name of the user to be created.
+      "username": "string"  // The name of the user to be created.
     }
     ```
 - **Response:**